outofcoffee/imposter/docs/performance_simulation.md

 ### Logs

-You will see log entries similar to the following at `DEBUG` level:
+You will see log entries similar to the following:

 ```
 14:39:08 INFO  i.g.i.s.ResponseServiceImpl -